 Our system is implemented in C++ and uses OpenGL and GLSL to visualize results.
 All results were generated on an Intel[®] Xeon[®] E5-1650 CPU, running at 3.20 GHz with 16 GB of memory, and rendered with an NVidia 970GTX GPU.
 All analysis and synthesis computations were performed on a single CPU thread.
-Initially, we used a FPCA library (PACE package) that is implemented in Matlab.
+Initially, we used a FPCA library (PACE package) that is implemented in MATLAB.
 However, it requires five hours to analyze 41 motions.
-To improve the performance, we re-implement FPCA code in C++ and by using CUDA.
-Our new implementation provides significantly faster performance than Matlab PACE package, the achieved speedup is 10x for 210 curves and 225x for 6,510 curves.
+To improve the performance, we reimplement FPCA code in C++ and by using CUDA.
+Our new implementation provides significantly faster performance than MATLAB PACE package, the achieved speedup is $10 \times$ for 210 curves and 225 × for 6510 curves.
 Once the ONB has been generated, the motion synthesis and decoding are interactive.

-7.1 FPCA CUDA Implementation
+7.1 FPCA CUDA implementation

-We use Eigen math library to represent matrices and vectors, ALGLIB for spline smoothing, Armadillo for fast singular value decomposition (SVD), and fast Moore-Penrose pseudoinverse is implemented by following Courrieu's method (Courrieu, 2008).
+We use Eigen math library to represent matrices and vectors, ALGLIB for spline smoothing, Armadillo for fast singular value decomposition (SVD), and fast Moore- Penrose pseudoinverse is implemented by following Courrieu's method [10].
+Fig. 8 The partial keyframe sequences before (a) and after foot-skating cleanup (b).
+The adjacent keyframes containing no footplants are also smoothly adjusted to avoid pop-up problems